Destinations Florida Travel Tips

 Siesta Key Village is a hub of approximately 100 different boutiques, cafes, restaurants, bars, and shops located in the central part of Siesta Key.

-Because it is not overly large, Siesta Key Village can be explored by walking around on foot.
-It is my preference to do so because of its fun and relaxed ‘homey’ atmosphere!
+Because it is not overly large, Siesta Key Village can be explored by simply walking around on foot.

 There are a lot of fun shops with knick-knacks and souvenirs, tennis, surf, and snorkeling gear, as well as swimsuits, sunscreen, or a hat or t-shirt that says Siesta Key on it!

-Additional planning tip: Want to enjoy local artisans, beautiful beach paintings, handcrafted jewelry, and more?
-Visit the Siesta Farmers Market located in Siesta Key Village every Sunday from 8:00 AM – 12:00 PM.
+Last, if you want to enjoy local artisans, beautiful beach paintings, and handcrafted jewelry, visit the Siesta Farmers Market located in Siesta Key Village every Sunday from 8:00 AM – 12:00 PM.

 In order to lighten the traffic on Siesta Key and save you the hassle of having to find a parking spot, Siesta Key offers several free transportation and rideshare options.